Las Vegas Psychology Schools

 University of Nevada - Las Vegas

-The psychology department at UNLV employs nearly 40 full- and part-time faculty members.
+The psychology department at UNLV employs over 45 full- and part-time faculty members.
 Degree offerings range from the bachelor's to the doctoral levels, with separate PhD programs for clinical practice and professional research.

 Bachelor of Arts in Psychology

 Students in the Bachelor of Arts (BA) program in psychology at UNLV undergo coursework in areas such as research methods, general psychology, and statistics.
 In addition, psychology majors choose five courses from among subjects including abnormal psychology, social psychology, and developmental psychology.
 The curriculum also incorporates a required minimum number of upper-level psychology classes that cover topics like human memory, gender psychology, behavior modification, and the psychology of learning, to name a few.